State Policy Priorities

 Passing a strong Environmental Bond bill that authorizes robust state investment for years to come in programs that are vital to the land conservation sector.

 Once every five years or so, the legislature passes an Environmental Bond Bill, which sets capital spending caps for a wide range of state programs that are essential to land conservation and the environment.
-In addition, a variety of policy changes may be attached as "outside sections" of the Bond Bill and thereby become law when the Bill passes.
-The Healey-Driscoll Administration is expected to file its version of this bill in Spring 2025.
+In addition, a variety of policy changes may be attached as outside sections of the Bond Bill and become law when the Bill passes.
+The Healey-Driscoll Administration is expected to file its version of the Bond Bill in Spring 2025.
 For the last several months, MLTC has been working closely with our conservation partners to advocate for the Administration’s bill to authorize investments and include policy changes that align with our priorities.
-We will continue this advocacy
+We will continue this advocacy in the Legislature as it debates and amends the bill in coming months.

-in the Legislature as it debates and amends the bill. - Advocating for robust measures to avoid, minimize and mitigate impacts on ecological and human communities in new energy-facility siting frameworks to be adopted under the 2024 omnibus climate law.
+- MLTC will work with the Administration to advocate for robust measures to avoid, minimize and mitigate impacts on ecological and human communities in new energy-facility siting frameworks to be adopted under the 2024 omnibus climate law.
+We will work with partners to submit comments on draft regulations expected in coming months.

-- Commenting on draft regulations for An Act Preserving Open Space in the Commonwealth (also known as the Public Lands Protection Act) and monitoring their implementation.
+MLTC will continue to monitor implementation of An Act Preserving Open Space in the Commonwealth which took effect in February 2023.
+We coordinated a group sign-on letter regarding draft regulations for An Act Preserving Open Space in the Commonwealth (also known as the Public Lands Protection Act) and monitoring their implementation.
 See our January 2025 comment letter here.

 - Continuing to monitor and advocate for resolution of the long-standing backlog in Conservation Restrictions under review by the Executive Office of Energy and Environmental Affairs (EEA).